danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 page.driver.headers # => { "User-Agent" => "Cuprite", "Referer" => "https://example.com" }
 ```

-This allowed me to write a test to simulate a user visiting the root path "/" from any number of different browsers, differentiated only by the user agent string.
-If a browser is supported, then the test expects that the user should be redirected to "/login", otherwise, "/unsupported_browser".
-And here is the test - this ensures that this particular bug should never happen again, even if there are future updates to browsernizer and/or the browser gems:
+This allowed me to write a test to simulate a user visiting the root path "/" from any number of different browsers, differentiated only by the User Agent string.
+If a browser is supported, then the test expects that the user should be redirected to "/login", otherwise, "/unsupported_browser":

 ```ruby
 # spec/features/user_agent_spec.rb